Mikehanlon5/PassportRenewalSystem/README.md

 A Passport Renewal Model Implementation using Javascript, MongoDB, Node.js, HTML, and CSS

 # To Run:
+Open and extract the two zip files in working folder

 Make sure you javascript, express, MongoDB community (Offline), and node.js frameworks installed

 Initiate MongoDB server on port 27017 for server.js